exom-dev/lirouter/README.md

 # Documentation

-Lirouter is made up of 3 things.
-Sections, routes and navigators.
+Lirouter is made up of 3 things: sections, routes and navigators.

 ## Sections